gSchool/DNA-release-3/03-Phase-B/05a_modular_contracting.md

 ##### !question

-Describe how you can use the feedback loop to improve future contract awards.
-What are some examples of things you can measure during the contract award and initial execution phase that can inform your next contract award strategy?
+Think about how you can use the feedback loop to improve future acquisitions, specifically future contract awards.
+In a few sentences, discuss one example of something you can measure during the contract award and initial execution phase that can be used to inform and improve your next contract strategy.

 ##### !end-question